Ted Nugent: Relationships with underage girls

-Nugent's 1981 song "Jailbait" describes having sex with a 13-year-old girl.
+Nugent's 1981 song "Jailbait" describes statutory rape.
 In a Behind the Music episode, he admitted to having sexual relations with underage girls on multiple occasions.
-In 2004, the musician Courtney Love said she performed oral sex on Nugent during a phone-in call to The Howard Stern Show.
-In 2013, Love claimed she had been 14 at the time, and that there was a line of young girls waiting to engage in sexual acts.
+In 2013, the musician Courtney Love said she had performed oral sex on Nugent at 14, and that there was a line of young girls waiting to engage in sexual acts.

-In 1978, Nugent began a relationship with 17-year-old Hawaii native Pele Massa.
+In 1978, 29-year-old Nugent began a relationship with 17-year-old Hawaii native Pele Massa.
 On VH1's Behind the Music, Nugent said that Massa's parents approved of the relationship and preferred him to an alcoholic or a drug addict.
-It's alleged Nugent became or tried to become Massa's legal guardian with her parents permission.
+It is alleged Nugent became or tried to become Massa's legal guardian with her parents' permission.

-Nugent has denied the claims of trying to become Massa's legal guardian.
-He said in a 2021 livestream: “No, I wasn't a sex offender, I've never been a sex offender.”

 Health

 Since the 1970s, Nugent has promoted anti-drug and anti-alcohol stances.
 He is a national spokesman for the Drug Abuse Resistance Education (DARE) program.
 In 2018, he admitted that he drinks "a little wine".
-Nugent suffers from hearing loss.
+Nugent has hearing loss.
 He said in a 2007 interview: "The ear's not too good, especially with background noise, but that's a small price to pay.
 Believe me, the journey was worth it."